LucasEnard/fhir-client-java/README.md

 ## 5.5.
 Conclusion of the walkthrough

-If you have followed this walkthrough you now know exactly what Client.cs does, you can start it and check in your server your newly created Patient and Observation.
+If you have followed this walkthrough you now know exactly what Client.java does, you can start it and check in your server your newly created Patient and Observation.

 To start it, open a VSCode terminal and enter :
 ```